COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 What is this?

-It's a Guidebook for sea kayakers, mainly aimed at UK and Irish waters, but also including material about anywhere else in the world!
-It's run by sea kayakers, for sea kayakers and is about sea kayaking.
+It's an online Guidebook for sea kayakers, mainly aimed at UK and Irish waters, but also including material about anywhere else in the world!

 The aim is to gather and share as much information as possible on sea paddling - anywhere - and to get paddlers out there paddling!